Evank2023/Report_CallCenter/README.md

 ___

-This project consists of Data Wharehouse and Use cases with SQL query and Power BI Visualization of data
+This project consists of Data Wharehouse and Use Cases with SQL query and Power BI visualization data

 [The Project Report](https://github.com/Evank2023/School_Project_ETL_and_DataWharehouse/blob/master/Repport.docx)